 The President shall serve as Chairperson of the BOD and shall preside at all meetings.
-The President shall appoint the Chairpersons for standing committees.
-The President may appoint special committees as deemed necessary and shall determine how long a special committee shall remain in existence during his/her term of office.
+The President may appoint and disband committees as deemed necessary during their term of office.
 Such appointments and terminations are to be reported to the general membership.
 The President shall keep a copy of the key to the safety deposit box and the post office key, and have signatory authority on all financial accounts.

 Section 7.3: VICE-PRESIDENT

-The Vice-President shall succeed to the duties of the office of President should the President be absent, vacate to office, or be removed from the office.
+The Vice-President shall succeed to the duties of the Office of President should the President be absent, vacate the Office, or be removed from the Office.
+The Vice-President or another designated Board member shall be responsible for maintaining a GPICA presence on social media, including the website (www.GPICA.org), which shall be updated regularly.
 The Vice-President shall have additional duties as may be assigned by the President of the BOD.